balderdashy/sails-docs/reference/Response.md

 ### Notes
+> + This method is **terminal**, meaning it is generally the last line of code your app should run for a given request (hence the advisory usage of `return` throughout these docs).
 >+ `res.negotiate()` (like other userland response methods) can be overridden - just define a response module (`/responses/negotiate.js`) and export a function definition.
 >+ This method is used as the default handler for uncaught errors in Sails.
 That means it is called automatically if an error is thrown in _any_ request handling code, _but only within the initial step of the event loop_.
 You should always specifically handle errors that might arise in callbacks/promises from asynchronous code.

 # res.ok()